sourcegraph/srclib/TOOLS.md

-# srclib toolchains
+# srclib tools

-A toolchain is a git repository that adds functionality to srclib by implementing any of the following tools.
+A tool is a program that implements some of the following functionality (as individual subcommands) for analyzing software projects and source code:

-* Scanner: runs before all other tools and finds all *source units* of the language (e.g., Python packages, Ruby gems, etc.) in a directory tree.
+* Scanning: runs before all other tools and finds all *source units* of the language (e.g., Python packages, Ruby gems, etc.) in a directory tree.
   Scanners also determine which other tools to call on each source unit.
-* Dependency lister: enumerates all dependencies specified by the language's source units in their raw form (e.g., as the name and version of an npm or pip package).
+* Dependency listing: enumerates all dependencies specified by the language's source units in their raw form (e.g., as the name and version of an npm or pip package).
-* Dependency resolver: resolves raw dependencies to git/hg clone URIs, subdirectories, and commit IDs if possible (e.g., `foo@0.2.1` to github.com/alice/foo commit ID abcd123).
+* Dependency resolution: resolves raw dependencies to git/hg clone URIs, subdirectories, and commit IDs if possible (e.g., `foo@0.2.1` to github.com/alice/foo commit ID abcd123).
-* Grapher: performs type checking/inference and static analysis (called "graphing") on the language's source units and dumps data about all definitions and references.
+* Graphing: performs type checking/inference and static analysis (called "graphing") on the language's source units and dumps data about all definitions and references.

-A toolchain is distributed as a git repository and is identified by its "clone URI", such as "github.com/alice/srclib-python".

-Toolchain repositories may contain any number of tools.
-For example, a repository could implement only a Python scanner, and the scanner would specify that the Python packages it finds should be graphed by a tool in a different repository.
+Tools may contain any number of subcommands.
+For example, a tool could implement only a Go scanner, and the scanner would specify that the Go packages it finds should be graphed by a tool in a different repository.
+Or a single tool could implement the entire set of Go source analysis operations.

+Srclib ships with a default set of tools for some popular programming languages.
+Repository authors and srclib users may install third-party tools to add features or override the default tools.

-Each tool in a toolchain is identified by the toolchain path plus the tool's path within that repository, such as "github.com/alice/srclib-python/scan".
+A tool is defined by a directory that contains a file named Srclibtool, which describes the tool and its capabilities.
+A tool is identified by its repository's clone URI (e.g., "github.com/alice/srclib-go") joined with the tool's path within that repository, such as "github.com/alice/srclib-python/scan".

-Repository authors can choose which toolchains and tools to use in their project's `.sourcegraph` file.
+Repository authors can choose which tools to use in their project's `.sourcegraph` file.
 If none are specified, the defaults apply.

 TODO(sqs): Should we call the config file `.sourcegraph` or something else?